Miglia Quadrato

 transport and the skill or experience of a driver

 plays no part.
-The skill element of the event is in
+The skill element of the event was

 locations at which answers may be found – easy